-Where places designated for Catholic children remain unfilled priority will be given to those children who fulfil the criteria set out for Anglican children.
-Similarly where places for Anglican children remain unfilled priority will be given to those who fulfil the criteria set out for Catholic children.
+Where places designated for Catholic children remain unfilled priority will be given to those children who fulfil the criteria set out for Church of England children.
+Similarly where places for Church of England children remain unfilled priority will be given to those who fulfil the criteria set out for Catholic children.